7FM/TolinoHacks/README.md

+# Features/Customizations
+- Custom boot image to enable ADB (root)
+- Get latest TWRP for Page 2 and flash it
+- Rename `To my books`/`My books` to `Library`
+- Enable 24h clock
+- `EPubProd.apk`:
+  - (decompile, apply patches from folder `apkPatches` and build again)
+  - Disable reporting errors
+  - Disable most calling home URLs (all except `UPDATE_CHECK_URL` and `PING_URL` to be able to find new updates)
+  - Make secret developer debug option menus available: simply search for either `42` or `43` in your library
+  - Remove the advertising/recommendation area (shrink to 1 pixel), though this somewhat ruins the home screen layout

 # How to enter fastboot mode
 1. Connect your PC with the Tolino via USB.
 2. Shut the Tolino down and wait approx. 5 seconds